jhnwu3/BioNetGMMFit/README.md

         cd CyGMM

-3. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:
+3. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run executable to begin:

-        source run.sh
+        ./CyGMM > out.txt

-4. All output (final estimate of rate constants) is recorded in **out.txt**
+4. All output (final estimate of rate constants) is recorded in **out.txt** .
+For command line options, do

+         ./CyGMM -h

 ### Docker  <a name="docker"></a>
 Should the quickstart statically compiled executable in the repository fail to run, there is a docker image that can be easily pulled and run on any operating system.